THINGS YOU SHOULD KNOW….

 Blackboard: WSU’s online classroom.
 Accessible through the Community System.

 Bursar: The MONEY PEOPLE!
-Any financial transactions pertaining to the university (i.e., tuition bill, fees) are conducted by this office.
+Any financial transactions pertaining to the college (i.e., tuition bill, fees) are conducted by this office.

 Consortium: The Worcester area colleges have joined together and now share facilities such as libraries and gymnasiums.
 Also, you are allowed to take courses at other colleges without paying additional tuition.
 Free shuttles transport the students to the different colleges.
 Look into this fantastic opportunity.